5325 Sewell Social Science

 Dr. Kenoyer’s research interests include the archaeology of early urbanism and state level society, ethnoarchaeology, experimental archaeology, ancient technology and quantitative methods.
 His geographic areas of interest include South Asia (particularly India and Pakistan), West Asia, East and Southeast Asia.

-Dr. Kenoyer has been excavating at Harappa, Pakistan since 1986.
-His main focus is on the Indus Valley Civilization and he has worked in both Pakistan and India since 1974.
+Dr. Kenoyer has been excavating and carrying out research on the Indus Civilization since 1975 and has excavated at the site of Harappa, Pakistan since 1986.
+He has also worked at sites and ethnoarchaeological projects in India and more recently in Oman.
 He has a special interest in ancient technologies and crafts, socio-economic and political organization as well as religion.
 These interests have led him to study a broad range of cultural periods in South Asia as well as other regions of the world.
+As part of his research on ancient bead technologies, he has undertaken studies of collections throughout the world, with a special focus on West Asia, China, Taiwan, Japan, Korea and Southeast Asia.
 His publications include monographs on the Indus civilization as well as numerous articles, a grade school book on ancient South Asia and even a coloring book on the Indus cities for children.
-His work is featured on the website www.harappa.com.
+His work is featured on the website www.harappa.com and www.imagesofasia.com

 He was Guest Curator with the Asia Society for the exhibition on the Ancient Cities of the Indus Valley Civilization, which toured the U.S. in 1998-1999.
 He was a special consultant for the Art of the First Cities: The Third Millennium B.C. from the Mediterranean to the Indus exhibition at the Metropolitan Museum of Art, New York in 2002.